Plug-in hybrid: Argonne

-The Argonne study found that PHEVs offered reductions in petroleum energy use as compared with regular hybrid electric vehicles.
-More petroleum energy savings and also more GHG emissions reductions were realized as the all-electric range increased, except when electricity used to recharge was dominated by coal or oil-fired power generation.
+The Argonne study found that PHEVs reduced petroleum energy use compared with conventional hybrid electric vehicles.
+More petroleum energy savings and greater GHG emissions reductions were realized as the all-electric range increased, except when the electricity used for recharging was dominated by coal- or oil-fired power generation.
 As expected, electricity from renewable sources realized the largest reductions in petroleum energy use and GHG emissions for all PHEVs as the all-electric range increased.
-The study also concluded that plug-in vehicles that employ biomass-based fuels (biomass-E85 and -hydrogen) may not realize GHG emissions benefits over regular hybrids if power generation is dominated by fossil sources.
+The study also concluded that plug-in vehicles that employ biomass-based fuels (biomass-E85 and hydrogen) may not realize GHG-emissions benefits over regular hybrids if fossil sources dominate power generation.

 Oak Ridge

-A 2008 study by researchers at Oak Ridge National Laboratory analyzed oil use and greenhouse gas (GHG) emissions of plug-in hybrids relative to hybrid electric vehicles under several scenarios for years 2020 and 2030.
+A 2008 study by researchers at Oak Ridge National Laboratory analyzed oil use and greenhouse gas (GHG) emissions of plug-in hybrids relative to hybrid electric vehicles under several scenarios for the years 2020 and 2030.
 The study considered the mix of power sources for 13 U.S. regions that would be used during recharging of vehicles, generally a combination of coal, natural gas and nuclear energy, and to a lesser extent renewable energy.
 A 2010 study conducted at Argonne National Laboratory reached similar findings, concluding that PHEVs will reduce oil consumption but could produce very different greenhouse gas emissions for each region depending on the energy mix used to generate the electricity to recharge the plug-in hybrids.